-The following is the first few sections of a chapter from The Busy Coder's Guide to Android Development, plus headings for the remaining major sections, to give you an idea about the content of the chapter.
+The following is the first few sections of a chapter from GraphQL and Android, plus headings for the remaining major sections, to give you an idea about the content of the chapter.

 Usually Web services are authenticated, so that only authorized users can access them, whether through a Web app, an Android app, or something else.
 GraphQL-based Web services are no different in this regard.
 So far, we have ignored this point, by hitting a public read-only server (the book’s demo server) or a local test server (which hopefully nobody but you can access).
 To be more realistic, we need to consider actual authentication approaches.